-Paper currency is defined by F. Perry as “Paper money are documents representing money, such as bank notes, bill of exchange, promissory notes and postal orders”
+Paper currency is defined by F. Perry as “Paper money is documented representing money, such as banknotes, bill of exchange, promissory notes and postal orders”

 Types of Paper Money

-There are basically four different Types of paper money, which is using in all over the world:
+There are basically four different types of paper money, which is using all over the world:

 - Inconvertible paper money